WPBuddy/.github/PULL_REQUEST_TEMPLATE.md

 Questions that need to be answered before merging:

 - [ ] Is this PR targeting the correct branch in this repository?
+- [ ] Has the `changelog.md` file been updated to reflect the updates in this PR?
 - [ ]

 Steps to test this PR: